|1. Flexible Exchange Rates|

 STCUS = short term US capital outflow

 In case of trouble, STCUS cannot be mobilized, but STCforeign can be quickly retrieved from the US.
 Appropriate measure in a crisis, but not in a steady state.

 |Official Reserve Transactions Balance||

-intended to measure the exchange market pressure on the country's currency
+measures the exchange market pressure on the country's currency,

 useful when the monetary authorities are in charge of maintaining a stable exchange rate

-If ORTB (was a deficit) = -$10B, then the monetary authorities were compelled to intervene in the FE market for the same amount to prevent a depreciation of the country's currency by
+If ORTB (was a deficit) = -$10B, then the monetary authorities (of the US and China) were compelled to intervene in the FE market for the same amount to prevent a depreciation of the country's currency by

 |US BP accounts||